deekay1122/shopping_cart_with_login/README.md

 # Node.js & Passport Login

-This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+The user login app is a clone of Brad Traversy repository. https://github.com/bradtraversy/node_passport_login Password reset, I used the logic from this article. http://sahatyalkabov.com/how-to-implement-password-reset-in-nodejs/

-### Version: 2.0.0
+### Version: 1.0.0

 ### Usage